getsentry/sentry.engineering/data/blog/how-we-built-user-interaction-tracking-for-jetpack-compose.md

 date: '2023-04-21'
 tags: ['Android', 'Jetpack Compose', 'Kotlin', 'Mobile']
 draft: false
-summary: "Tracking user interactions for mobile can be tricky, but sentry's got you covered."
+summary: 'Knowing the user interactions which happened in your app right before it crashed is crucial context information for fixing errors.
+Tracking interactions like click and swipes manually can be tedious, so we at sentry looked into ways on how to do that automatically for your Jetpack Compose enabled Android app.
+Learn how you can intercept any touch event, how to determine Composable identifiers and ultimately how our sentry Android SDK ties it all together.'
 images: [/images/how-we-built-user-interaction-tracking-for-jetpack-compose/compose_hero.jpg]
 layout: PostLayout
 canonicalUrl: https://proandroiddev.com/how-we-built-user-interaction-tracking-for-jetpack-compose-e3b1dd24f0ae